 Best Books For Worship Leaders

-As a worship leader, it’s essential we’re constantly growing and learning in our craft.
+As worship leaders, we must constantly grow and learn in our craft.
 Whether you’re new to the role or a seasoned veteran, there’s always more to discover about leading worship and connecting with God through music.
-That’s why we’ve put together a list of the 10 best books for worship leaders.
+That’s why we’ve compiled a list of the 10 best books for worship leaders.

 THE Best Book For Worship Leaders

-It goes without saying, but it must be said: no book on this list is a substitute for reading God’s Word.
+It must be said: no book on this list is a substitute for reading God’s Word.
 These books are resources to be read alongside your Bible.
 Don’t get me wrong, the books in this list are awesome.
 However, the Bible is the ultimate source of spiritual growth and guidance for worship leaders.

 Now let’s continue on to our list of the

 1. Worship Mentors – The strategies, advice, and wisdom of the world’s most influential worship leaders.

 When facing questions on worship and leadership, who do you turn to for advice?
 We all need mentors, especially when we’ve become stagnant or faced with new obstacles.